-B. Subrecipient 2 CFR 200.93
+B. Subrecipient 2 CFR 200.1

-Subrecipients are non-Federal entities that receive subawards from a pass-through agency (in this case NMIMT) to carry out a portion of a Federal program as proposed and approved by the funding agency.
+Subrecipients are entities, usually but not limited to non-Federal entities, that receive subawards from a pass-through agency (in this case NMIMT) to carry out a portion of a Federal program as proposed and approved by the funding agency.
 Per 2 CFR 200.330(a)(1-5) subrecipient performance is measured against whether the objectives of the Federal programs are met.
 Subrecipients have responsibility for programmatic decision making and for adherence to applicable federal program compliance requirements.
 Normally, a deliverable is required.
 Utilize the procedures outlined within this document to issue a subaward or subcontract when required.